haruka-ogino/LyricSync/README.md

 ### MVP (Minimum Viable Product)

 CRUD Operations:
-* create, edit and delete collections
+* read, create, edit and delete collections
-* create, edit and delete songs and their respective lyrics
+* read, create, edit and delete songs and their respective lyrics
+* when reading lyrics, have different options of translation display:
+    - complete lyrics side by side
+    - line by line

 AUTH:
 * log in functionality